How do I register an application?

 - You must accept your offer within the time limit mentioned on your admission letter.
 You can register “Yes” or “No” by logging in to your application.

 - If you need to apply for a residence permit to study at FIUC, you must contact the Norwegian Directorate of Immigration (UDI).
+More information regarding residence permit and deposit account can be found here.
 Should your application for a residence permit be denied, please contact FIUC and inform us that you will not be able to attend the course.

 - Applicants from outside EU/EEA may need to make a monetary deposit to a designated deposit account.
 More information will be given upon admission.